Categories

 Years later, a neighbor kindly gave us some persimmons.
 Without any experience, I think we tried them when they were emphatically not ripe.
 They were bitter and incredibly astringent–not so pleasant to eat.

 So, when first offered persimmon leaf tea, I wasn’t expecting to like it.
 But, I found it pleasant.
 At T-Shop, the persimmon leaves looked very different than the previous tisane I had.
 They must have been processed differently: the leaves were twisted and reminded me of oolong teas I have seen.
 The flavor was also deeper.
-I could taste a tantalizing base flavor.
+And, I could taste a tantalizing base flavor.

 Twisted dark brown and green dried persimmon leaves in a purple dish.

-I identified that flavor as the pleasant note in persimmons I had previously tried but had not registered due to the extreme astringency in the unripe fruit.
+I identified that flavor as the pleasant note in persimmons I had previously tried but had not fully registered due to the extreme astringency in the unripe fruit.
 The steeped tisane does have a mild astringency-the pleasant kind that adds interest.
 The aroma and flavor in the persimmon leaf tisane remind me of lightly toasted Fruit Loops–if they had a gourmet version and it included persimmon.
 (I wish I had a reference that isn’t a children’s cereal.
 But, this is exactly what pops into my mind when I sip it.)

 Steeped persimmon leaf tisane